jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

     Parsed network with ``strict_mode=True``

-One loaded network may contain several sub networks, with any sub network is not accessible from others.
+One loaded network may contain several sub networks, with some sub networks are not accessible from others.
 In most cases, these sub networks include a large sub network and some isolated nodes or links.
 When the number of nodes of a sub network is less than argument ``min_nodes`` (default: ``1``), this sub network will be discarded.

-In order to simplify the resulting network, argument ``simplify`` is set as ``True`` by default.
-When ``simplify`` is enabled, two-degree nodes (one incoming link and one outgoing link) will be removed, and two adjacent links will be combined to generate a new link.
+Users can use argument ``combine`` (default: ``False``) to control short link combinations.
+If ``combine`` is enabled, two-degree nodes (one incoming link and one outgoing link) will be removed, and two adjacent links will be combined to generate a new link.

-Noticed that most links do not have lanes information in the network file provided by openstreetmap, there is a default lanes dictionary for each link type in osm2gmns.
-By setting ``default_lanes`` (default:  ``False``) as ``True``, a default value will be assigned to a link if it does not come with lanes information.
+Noticed that most links do not have "lanes" information in the map data provided by OpenStreetMap.
+Thus, we use a default lanes dictionary for each link type in osm2gmns.
+By setting ``default_lanes`` (default:  ``False``) as ``True``, the default value will be assigned to a link if it does not come with "lanes" information.
 The default dictionary in osm2gmns:

 .. code-block:: python